roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 publish: true
 ---

-### A mask made from as little as possible for as many as possible
+### A mask made from as little as possible, for as many people as possible

 It's 2020, a global pandemic of COVID-19 is under way.
 This virus can spread through airborne droplets expelled by anyone infected.
 Governments around the world have recommended wearing facemasks in an attempt to catch airborne viruses before they reach a persons airways.